-In the event a matter proceeds to a Hearing, University-Identified support person will be made available to all Parties (students, faculty, staff, and postdoctoral scholars) available for assistance with the pre-Hearing stage, plus time for the actual Hearing, plus up to two hours for any appeals.
-The University-Identified support person will provide guidance around Hearing preparation, conduct oral cross-examination during a Hearing, and may provide assistance during an appeal period or with any Informal Resolutions that are offered after a matter has been set for Hearing.
+In the event a matter proceeds to a Hearing, University-Identified support person will be made available to all Parties (students, faculty, staff, and postdoctoral scholars) available for assistance with the pre-Hearing stage, plus time for the actual Hearing, plus for any appeals.
+The University-identified Support Person will provide guidance around Hearing preparation, conduct oral cross-examination during a Hearing, and may provide assistance during an appeal period or with any Informal Resolutions that are offered after a matter has been set for Hearing.
 Parties are not obligated to use this resource or to follow their guidance provided by a support person.
-Parties will be informed of this resource, and should Parties wish to avail themselves of this resource, Title IX Office will provide a list of the University-Identified support person.
-Each Party is responsible for selecting their own University- identified support person from this list.
-If a student Party has elected to use a University- Identified support person for consultation prior to the Hearing stage, and elects to use this resource for the Hearing stage, the student Party will be offered the same University- Identified support person that provided the consultation services to serve as the student Party's Hearing Support Person.
-A student Party may choose a different University-identified Support Person from the available list to serve as the Hearing Support Person, but the overall time allotted if the student Party Switches University-Identified support person will not increase.
+Parties will be informed of this resource, and should Parties wish to avail themselves of this resource, Title IX Office will provide a list of the University-identified support person.
+Each Party is responsible for selecting their own University-identified Support Person from this list.
+If a student Party has elected to use a University- Identified Support Person for consultation prior to the Hearing stage, and elects to use this resource for the Hearing stage, the student Party will be offered the same University-identified support person that provided the consultation services to serve as the student Party's Hearing Support Person.
+A student Party may choose a different University-identified Support Person from the available list to serve as the Hearing Support Person, but the overall time allotted if the student Party switches University-identified support person will not increase.